-Our Guide on How to Remove Something from Google Search: If you’ve ever wondered how to remove something from Google search, we have answers.
+Our Guide on How to Remove Something from Google Search: If you’ve ever wondered how to remove something — like a mugshot or negative information — from Google search, we have answers.

 Due to the nature of online marketing, Google is a major player when it comes to driving traffic via search engines.
 For this reason, businesses need to be very careful when it comes to how they present themselves on Google web search.